-Some years are better than others for snowfall in Oregon; many are stoked at this winter’s forecast, which calls for decent conditions.
+Some years are better than others for snowfall in Oregon.
 Even if skiing and snowboarding aren’t accessible, however, sledding and tubing are guaranteed ways to have a blast in the snow.
 Here are a few of the sweetest spots:

 Mt.
 Bachelor Snowblast Tubing Park — Grab your tickets soon because the ride here is epic — 800 feet of downhill slope — and tubing times sell out fast during weekends and the holiday break.
-Just outside of Bend, Bachelor is poised for an exciting season, with their new Cloudchaser lift opening in December, opening 635 acres of new terrain on the east side of the mountain.
-Tubing is an easy entry to the park activities; chances are, you’ll be back for more.
+Tubing is an easy entry to the park activities; chances are you’ll be back for more.

 About an hour northwest of Mt.
 Bachelor, the 5-acre Autobahn Tubing Park at Hoodoo Ski Area — on the 5,700-foot summit of Santiam Pass — has been a family favorite since opening in 2004.
 Riders can catch a thrill on any of the six 800-foot long tracks which are built on a variety of terrain, making one smoother, speedier and more thrilling than the next.
 Tiny tots can zoom down the nearby Snow Bunny Sled Hill with their own sleds or a rental tube from the lodge.